 Journaling for Professional Development

-In this article, we'll explore what journaling can do for you, and we'll look at how you can fit this valuable habit into your schedule.
+In this article, we'll explore what journaling can do for you, and how you can fit this valuable habit into your schedule.

-- Identify mistakes you've made, and reflect on how to avoid them in the future.
+- Identify mistakes that you have made, and reflect on how to avoid them in the future.

-Journaling also helps you deal with negative events more effectively.
+It can also help you to deal with negative events more effectively.
 One key study showed that people who used a journal to describe and analyze their emotions after a stressful event felt more positive about it in the long term.

 You can journal in many ways.
 Consider these examples:

-- Lochland writes in his journal after attending training classes, to reflect on what he has learned in each session.
-He cements new concepts in his mind by writing about how he will use them with his team.
+- Lachlan updates his journal after attending training classes, to reflect on what he has learned in each session.

-- Marissa writes in her journal each evening after work.
+- Marissa records a journal entry each evening after work.
 She takes time to reflect on what she did well, and she thinks carefully about what she could have done better, especially when it comes to interactions with her team.
-The self-awareness she has developed through journaling has helped her to become more empathic with her team members.
-She has also become a much better listener.

 How to Keep a Journal